 One example cited by Nelson was its Pot Noodle brand, which was previously trialled in an FSC-certified paper pot.
 These pots were reportedly recyclable at home via existing cardboard and paper streams, with their thin layer of barrier plastic – a necessary addition to prevent water damage and product spoilage – thought to make no difference to the pack’s recyclability.

-When designing a pack, Costa explained, Unilever considers its recyclability in current markets, and how to ensure it degrades effectively if or when it ends up in the environment or landfill.
+When developing alternative flexible packaging materials, Costa explained, Unilever considers its recyclability in current markets, and how to ensure it degrades effectively if or when it ends up in the environment or landfill.
 While it considers paper the ‘only’ widely recyclable and compostable packaging material currently on the market, this is not always suitable by itself; it is easily ripped during production and does not melt, ruling out the types of sealing achievable with plastics.

 In a bid to achieve industrial recyclability and biodegradability in both landfill and nature, the company has set its sights on a transition from hard-to-recycle plastics into paper with a compostable barrier.
 Still, Unilever does not rule out the possibility of replacing plastics with an alternative material in the future.